daniellobatosilva/script_generator/README.md

 # ZTE Script Generator
-A script generator for many configs in ZTE equipments.
+A script generator for many configs in multi-vendor equipments.

 ---